m3g/topolink/julia/README.md

 nsatisfied = linkensemble(models, by = model -> model.degree)
 ```

-and these data can be plot as a function of the index of the model.
+and these data can be plotted as a function of the index of the model.
 The
 data is sorted by the `linkensemble` function by the chosen model
 property.
 To plot the result, do